jackhkmatthews/jackhkmatthews.github.io/_posts/2018-01-10-paralympics.md

 ## Favourite Bit

-Being handed sole front-end responsibility for the project despite only being a developer proper for a number of months.
+Despite only being a developer for a matter of months, I was handed sole front-end responsibility for the project.
 Deep diving into accessibility on the web, and implementing some key features, was also very interesting.

 ## Tech